waelosamahelmi/babylon-app/RECEIPT_UPDATE_SUMMARY.md

 5. Receipt prints with new layout! 🎉

 ### **Expected Result:**
-- ✅ Restaurant name "pizzeria antonio" at top (large, centered)
+- ✅ Restaurant name "Pizzeria Antonio" at top (large, centered)
 - ✅ Bold text throughout
 - ✅ Clear 5mm margins on left and right
 - ✅ All text in Finnish